 - The incredible view of the island is unique.
 It’s named the “Battleship Island” because of its shape that looks like a giant battleship that floats on the ocean.
 To me, it looks even more like a mysterious sea castle with an abandoned city still standing on it.
 If you are a fan of ruins, you will definitely find it fascinating as you don’t usually get to see a desolated ruin like that.

 - Though it stirred up some controversies, Gunkanjima is listed as a UNESCO World Heritage Site in 2015, and it’s probably the only place like this got listed.

 - The island is full of fascinating history and backstories.
 It was once a productive coal mine during the industrialization of Japan, yet it was dramatically closed and abandoned until reopened for Tourism in 2009.
 It gets even freakier as it operated during the war with forced workers shipped there from China and Korea, working under harsh and inhumane conditions.

-I guess the island was named a freaky place because of its isolation and tragic history: The coal mine workers were enslaved and tortured when the island was operating, many of them died on the island and the Korean called it “prison island” in the past.
+I guess the island was named a freaky place because of its isolation and tragic history: The coal mine workers were enslaved and tortured when the island was operating, many of them died on the island and the Koreans called it “prison island” in the past.

 The Guided Tour

 We joined the Black Diamond tour when we were in Nagasaki.
 The tour office is located in the city’s harbor, close to the Ohato tram station.
 It’s possible to sign up for the tour when you got there, however, check the website to secure your ticket during peak season, as they only operate only a few group tours a day.

 The tour was about three hours, including visits to both Hashima and Takashima.
 We checked in at the reception at 2 pm at the pier and we headed to the Coal Museum and Statue of Yataro Iwasaki on Takashima before we went further to Hashima.